PROVGEN: A Privacy-Preserving Approach for Outcome Validation in Genomic Research: Preliminaries

-In Section \ref{sec:method_sharing}, we will discuss how to obtain $s_f$ when considering a binarized genomic dataset.
-In practice, it is computationally prohibitive to evaluate the normalization constant (see (\ref{eq:bernoulli_pdf})) in the PDF of the matrix-valued Bernoulli distribution, thus, to generate a sample from it, \cite{ji2021differentially} resorts to the Exact Hamiltonian Monte Carlo scheme.
-However, this scheme is impractical for our study due to its extreme high time complexity.
+In practice, it is computationally prohibitive to evaluate the normalization constant (see (\ref{eq:bernoulli_pdf})) in the PDF of the matrix-valued Bernoulli distribution; thus, to generate a sample from it, \cite{ji2021differentially} resorts to the Exact Hamiltonian Monte Carlo scheme.
+However, this scheme is impractical for our study due to its extreme high time complexity caused by thousands of SNPs in the dataset.
 To address this issue, we propose a new noise generation scheme without compromising the privacy of the original XOR mechanism.
 In particular, each element in the noise matrix is generated using its calibrated marginal distribution.
 More details are deferred to Section \ref{sec:noise-generate}.